 Phil was born in Seattle and was hired by Woodinville Fire and Rescue as a Firefighter EMT in 1980.
 After 24 years with Woodinville, he moved on to jobs as Deputy Fire Chief in Vista and Redding, California, and finally retired as the Fire Chief in Newport Oregon.
 He earned degrees in Fire Science, Business Administration, a Masters of Public Administration and completed the National Fire Academy's Executive Fire Officer Program.

 He and his wife, Kelly, had been coming to Lopez for decades, and finally moved to Lopez Island full time in 2014.
 After moving to Lopez, Phil "started over" by signing up as a volunteer firefighter and attended the recruit academy again.
 He was appointed to fill a vacant commissioner position in early 2020.
-He has four grown kids (including a son who is a Bellingham firefighter) and nine grandkids with two more on the way.
+He has four grown kids (including a son who is a Bellingham firefighter) and eleven grandkids.